 A copy machine is located in the Law School Library in Vanderbilt Hall.

-Recycling bins are located in the Mercer Residence Refuce Closets, by the elevators in D'Agostino Hall, and in the basement of 130 MacDougal Street.
+Recycling bins are located in the Mercer Residence Refuce Closets, by the elevators in D'Agostino Hall, outside of 230 Sullivan Street and in the basement of 130 MacDougal Street.

 Mercer Residence and D'Agostino Hall have single-stream recycling.
 All recyclables (glass, paper, plastic, metal, etc.) can be placed in the recycling bins.